 In a sense, your first post-fast meal is similar to a post-workout meal.
 Your body is now in an accelerated-processing state and primed to better utilize the food you eat off that fast.

 Maximize this opportunity by eating the cleanest, nutrient-richest meal you can manage in that moment.
-This is not the time to eat a burger or a pizza.
-This is the time to pound that baked or broiled chicken, that mass of rice or potatoes, those green vegetables and fruit, etc.
+This is not the best time to eat a burger or a pizza.
+This is the time to pound some baked or broiled chicken, a mass of rice or potatoes, some green vegetables and fruit, etc.

 Your body will use much more of this food to rebuild and store as glycogen.
 Less of it will get stored as fat.
 More of those vitamins and other valuable nutrients in the food will get absorbed and used.